jbattiato/kluster-pi/scripts/README.md

 Each resource name matches the corresponding directory in the [`resources`](../resources) directory.
 Each resource's directory must contain an `install.sh` script with all the required commands to deploy it in the Kuberentes cluster.

-In case of `calico` its `install.sh` script requires additional parameters to properly working.
-One is the address/hostname of the first k3s master installed, where to deploy the `calico` operator to start the CNI.
+In case of `calico` its `install.sh` script requires additional parameters to properly work.
+One is the address/hostname of the first k3s master installed, which is the node where to deploy the `calico` operator to start the CNI for the entire cluster.

 ## K3S master setup